cdmbase/common-stack/README.md

 It uses `lerna.json` for creating the packages structure.
 Under packages you can create different modules based on its usage.
 For example:

-     packages                    - Has the packages to organize the codebase into multi-package repositories. sample-core             - Core interfaces of the packages which can be shared between server and client. sample-server-core      - Core interfaces and its implementation code for Server.
+     packages                    - Has the packages to organize the codebase into multi-package repositories. common-core             - Core interfaces of the packages which can be shared between server and client. common-server-core      - Core interfaces and its implementation code for Server.
-         sample-client-state     - Client State related code which consists of Redux and Graphql Gql sample-client-react     - React pure components and containers are defined. sample-graphql-schema   - Graphql Schema for Server.
+         common-client-core     - Client State related code which consists of Redux and Graphql Gql common-client-react     - React pure components and containers are defined. common-graphql-schema   - Graphql Schema for Server.
      servers                     - Has the packages to organize the codebase into multi-package repositories. frontend-server         - Frontend Client Server.
 This is useful to show demo of this package. backend-server          - Backend apollo server.